How Much is an Injury Claim Really Worth

 Sacramento County Personal Injury Attorneys John O'Brien and Grant Zehnder are here to help after an accident.
 Our law firm has fought for the financial rights of injury victims for over 25 years.
 Mr. O'Brien holds a perfect 10 out of 10 AVVO rating and has won numerous awards for his litigation work.
 Injury Attorney Grant Zehnder has been recognized as a Rising Star by Super Lawyers and Mr. Zehnder was named recently named partner in the firm.
 While Mr. O'Brien and Mr. Zehnder are award-winning injury attorneys, they are much more than just successful litigators.
 Both attorneys are injury advocates who care about our community.

 Our law firm loves to give back to Sacramento County.
 From dedicating time to local sports teams and schools to donating funds to charities and fundraising events, we give back.
 Why do we believe this is important for you to know?
 Simple, lots of other injury law firms look at clients as checks.
 Meaning, they care more about the value of your injury claim than actually helping you.
-If your injury claim is complicated, or if it doesn’t seem like its a seven-figure settlement, other attorneys may turn your claim down.
-We don’t act this way.
+If your injury claim is complicated, or if it doesn't seem like it's a seven-figure settlement, other attorneys may turn your claim down.
+We don't act this way.
 In fact, we offer a free consultation.
 To us, the value of your claim is you and helping you recover after an accident.

 Injury Attorney John O'Brien and his thoughts on Injury Law

 The value of a personal injury claim is complicated.
 Compounding this are recent changes to injury law and settlement limits.
 So, how much is an injury claim really worth?
 Well, for starters, we need to analyze your accident.
 How do we do this?
 Simple, we meet in person to discuss your claim and the accident.
 By reviewing your accident and gathering information we can better assist you.
 Our job is to fight for your financial rights after an injury.
 In order to do so, we need data.
-This way we can help advise you and we can attempt to calculate a potential value of your injury claim.
-Here are Mr. O’Brien’s thoughts on injury claim limits and the value of an injury claim.
+This way we can help advise you and we can attempt to calculate the potential value of your injury claim.
+Here are Mr. O'Brien's thoughts on injury claim limits and the value of an injury claim.
 Remember, if you have questions, call us at (916) 714-8200.

 What's Wrong with Capping Damages in Personal Injury Cases?